 Figuring out how to use CBD oil for neuropathy can help you maximize your results.
-Sometimes, cream or gel may be your best option if you want to completely avoid ingesting the oil.
+Sometimes, cream or gel maybe is your best option if you want to completely avoid ingesting the oil.

 However, if you want to approach the problem from two different angles, we recommend that you use full-spectrum CBD drops as your primary means of CBD oil.

 CBD oil should be applied under the tongue for approximately 60 seconds before swallowing.
 This method of administration ensures that the CBD absorbs into the bloodstream through sublingual capillaries, avoiding the first-pass effect in the liver.

 Alternatively, you can take capsules or edibles if you have problems holding the oil in your tongue, but CBD taken orally takes more time to kick in.
 Capsules and edibles are a great option if you want to ease nerve pain in social settings, or when you need longer-lasting relief at the cost of delayed onset.